 Checked baggage is covered only while traveling on a common carrier.
 Carry-on baggage is additionally covered while traveling to, from, and when waiting at the carrier terminal.

 Note that the coverage on the card is secondary to any other insurance or reimbursement you might receive from the airline.
-There is no coverage for delayed baggage.
+There is no coverage for delayed baggage, but several other credit cards do offer this coverage.

 Premium Global Assist Hotline

-While technically not insurance coverage, having access to help when you’re traveling, 24/7, is sure to provide the same peace of mind.
+While technically not insurance coverage, having access to help when you’re traveling, 24/7, is sure to provide additional peace of mind.
 The Amex Platinum card offers a premium version of a dedicated helpline that serves as a welcome resource should things go wrong during your travels.

 Here are the types of assistance you can expect from the service: